 - Pain brioche (flour: butter ratio, 4:1)

-The addition of butter to this bread helps mask the taste of yeast or sourdough starter in the bread, so there’s absolutely no tang.
+Adding butter to this bread helps mask the taste of yeast or sourdough starter in the bread, so there’s absolutely no tang.

 The formula in this blueberry swirl sourdough brioche bread recipe